-This recipes calls for only 2 tablespoons of oil, replacing the tahini and oil in other recipes.
-But the beauty of this dish comes from the pickled beet.
+This hummus recipe fits beautifully into my glass salver.
+It calls for only 2 tablespoons of oil, replacing the tahini and oil in other recipes.
+But its crowning glory comes from pickled beet.
 How something sour could deliver such a good taste sensation is beyond me.

 Be sure to add the cumin, too, as this spice bumps this simple recipe up another notch.
 Although we usually only use a little, spices can pack in a lot of nutrition.
-Cumin provides many health benefits thanks to its fiber, thiamine, and a whole whack of minerals – Phosphorus, Potassium, Copper, Calcium, Iron, Magnesium, and Manganese!
-See what I mean?
+Cumin provides many health benefits thanks to its fiber, thiamine, and a whole whack of minerals – Phosphorus, Potassium, Copper, Calcium, Iron, Magnesium, and Manganese.
+Wow!

-Once you’ve dressed your hummus for the bowl, dig in and have a great time!
-Here are a few ideas for showing off this dainty.
+Once you’ve dressed your hummus for the bowl, enjoy.
+Here are a few ideas for showing off your dainty.

 - Use it as a dip with your raw veggies at lunch.